ebuyakin/maichat/docs/padding.md

 4. A top overlay mask (`#historyTopMask`) hides any fragment of a previous part that may intrude into the outer gap region.
 The mask is purely visual: no DOM height adjustments.
 5. Active part highlight uses an inset pseudo-element border so it remains fully visible within the padded area.

-Planned additions:
-* Bottom outer-gap mask (mirror for bottom reading position).
+Status update (implemented):
+* Top mode: fixed top outer-gap mask always present (covers outer gap whether or not a predecessor fragment exists) + dynamic bottom clipped-part mask when last visible part is truncated.
+* Bottom mode: fixed bottom outer-gap mask + dynamic top clipped-part mask when first visible part is truncated.
-* Variable "clipped-part" masks (top/bottom) in center or free-scroll cases to hide partial tails without forcing immediate snapping.
+* Center mode: both masks operate in dynamic clipped-part mode (no fixed outer-gap anchoring) to hide partial parts at both edges.
-* Optional snap pass after free scroll to reduce reliance on variable masks.
+* Width: top mask spans full padded width; bottom mask currently sized to inner content width (acceptable; may unify later).
+* Optional snap-after-free-scroll pass not implemented yet (future refinement, not required for current invariant set).

 Why masks (instead of dynamic gap growth):
 * Deterministic layout (prefix sums stable).